Before we look at some intraday trading strategies in detail, I have to admit I’m biased. I don’t believe in day-trading for several reasons:

 Bringing it all together

 An explanation for the validity of a gap fade strategy could be, that it has a smaller following than an ORB or other trend trading strategies around the opening range and therefore takes advantage of anti-ORB arbitrage.
 If so, it can be expected to be an unsustainable advantage as popularity shifts towards strategy variations that work and cause them to work less well in the future.
-Much like the ebb and flow we can witness between different investment factor models, for example between value and momentum strategies or short versus long volatility ideas.
+Much like the ebb and flow we can witness between different long-term return factor models, for example between value and momentum strategies or short versus long volatility ideas.

 Regimes may change between those that favor a trend approach and those that work better for mean reversion.